PolSurriel/front-game-trivia/README.md

 - **Game-Friendly**: Vibrant background colors are apt for a gaming application, creating an engaging environment.
 - **Energetic Feel**: An energetic palette adds personality and is effective in conveying emotions.
 - **Design Simplification**: Opting for such a palette eliminates the need for multiple themes, such as light and dark, simplifying the design process.

+## ✏️ Wireframes

+For a visual representation of the application's user experience and design flow, check out the wireframes.
+They are located in the `/docs/UX` directory of the repository.
+These wireframes provide insights into the initial design considerations and the overall layout of the application.

 ## 🚀 Getting Started